 Over to CBS, the network season premiered its regualr Friday night lineup consisting of McGyver (0.7), Hawaii Five-O (0.9) and Blue Bloods (0.9), with respectable 18-49 numbers – not really bad for the night.

 ABC aired two-hour special Truth and Lies: Jonestown, Paradise Lost and notched a 0.6.

 NBC encored premieres of Manifest and New Amsterdam, each with a 0.5.
 Of note the NBC-owned station in San Francisco aired a Giants game in primetime, a team removed from the pennant race eons ago.
 Dateline finished up the evening with a 0.7, tying ABC’s 20/20.

 On a unrelated note regarding Friday night television viewing, I generally give a shout-out here to Chicago Tonight: The Week In Review here in my yearly (yes, yearly) Friday night ratings roundup for the first week of the season.
 However, the show has lost some spunk since host and moderator Joel Weisman retired, but is still valuable.
-Meanwhile, WFLD’s new Flannery Fired Up hosted and moderated by political editor Mike Flannery 10 p.m. on Friday nights, is the type of programs a lot of stations should be doing – but some of the guests on the panels (WIND’s Dan Proft and WVON’s Maze Jackson were on Friday night) leaves very little to be desired.
+Meanwhile, WFLD’s new Flannery Fired Up hosted and moderated by political editor Mike Flannery at 10 p.m. on Friday nights, is the type of program a lot of stations should be doing – but some of the guests on the panels (WIND’s Dan Proft and WVON’s Maze Jackson were on Friday night) leaves very little to be desired.

 And that’s my hot take.